Putin says Russia is ready to use nuclear weapons if its sovereignty or independence is threatened

 Asked in the interview if he has ever considered using battlefield nuclear weapons in Ukraine, Putin responded that there has been no need for that.

-He also voiced confidence that Moscow will achieve its goals in Ukraine and held the door open for talks, emphasizing that any deal would require firm guarantees from the West.
+He also voiced confidence that Moscow will achieve its goals in Ukraine and held the door open for talks, emphasizing that Russia will hold onto its gains and would seek firm guarantees from the West.

+“It shouldn't be a break for the enemy to rearm but a serious talk involving the guarantees of security for the Russian Federation,” he said.

-Putin said that a recent spike in Ukrainian drone attacks deep inside Russia is part of efforts to derail the country's three-day presidential election, which starts Friday and which he is all but certain to win.
+Putin said that a recent spike in Ukrainian drone attacks deep inside Russia is part of efforts to derail the country's three-day presidential election, which starts Friday and which he is set to win by a landslide, relying on the tight control over Russia's political scene he has established during his 24-year rule.

 Russian authorities reported another major attack by Ukrainian drones early Wednesday.
+The Defense Ministry said air defenses downed 58 drones over six regions.
 One of the drones hit an oil refinery in the Ryazan region, injuring at least two people and sparking a fire.
-Another drone was downed as it was approaching a refinery near St. Petersburg and 30 others were downed in the southwestern Voronezh region.
+Another drone was downed as it was approaching a refinery near St. Petersburg.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine